moment/momentjs.com/docs/moment-timezone/01-using-timezones/05-default-timezone.md

 ---

 By default, `moment` objects are created in the local time zone.
+Local time zone - it's a time zone which is set in a browser or on your `node.js` server.

 To change the default time zone, use `moment.tz.setDefault` with a valid time zone.